 What then shall we say to these things?
 If God is for us, who is against us?

 (a) What then shall we say to these things?
-In other words, what does this mean?
+In other words, how should we respond to this good news?

-The good news makes a number of amazing claims: God sets us free from sin and death (Rom.
-8 2), raises us from the dead (Rom.
-8:11), adopts us as sons and makes us his heirs (Rom.
-8:17) – but what does all this mean?
-What is the takeaway?
+The good news makes a number of startling claims: God sets us free from sin and death (Rom.
+8:2), he raises us from the dead (Rom.
+8:11), and he adopts us as sons and makes us his heirs (Rom.
+8:17).
+What are the implications of this wonderful news?
+Paul is about to tell us.

 The Message Bible puts it like this: “With God on our side like this, how can we lose?”
-When you know you can’t lose, you’ll have the confidence to take great risks.
+When you know you can’t lose, it gives you confidence to take great risks.
 You’ll walk into the lion’s den with a holy swagger and face the furnace without fear.
 “God is with me.
-I will not be burned” (Is.
-43:2).
+I will not be burned.”

 Sons and daughters who are supercharged by their Father’s favor shine like stars (Php.
 2:15).
-Elevated by his love they mount up with wings like eagles and they race against horses.
-They are living testimonies of the affirming power of divine acceptance.
+Elevated by his love they mount up with wings like eagles.

 Further reading: “Acceptance elevates us”